Complaining about an insolvency practitioner

 If you’re not happy with the service you’ve received from your insolvency practitioner (IP) you can make a formal complaint to them.
 You can make your complaint by phone or in writing, but if you do it by phone, send a letter as well to back up what you’ve said.
 This will also mean you have proof of your complaint.
 You can find a sample letter on GOV.UK.

-Step 2: complain to the insolvency practitioner’s authorising body
+Step 2: complain to the Insolvency Service

 What can they investigate?

 The authorising body will investigate your complaint if it is about unprofessional, improper or unethical actions by your IP.

 - reverse or alter a decision of an insolvency practitioner